 Verify the service is not down by checking the GetCapabilities response in a browser.

 Using On Demand mode, I am seeing strange behavior or queries are not returning expected results.

-Try using Snapshot mode instead.
-If you wish to continue using the On Demand mode, try swapping the axis order properties.
-If modifying the different layer properties does not solve your problem and your service does work in Snapshot mode, please contact Esri Supportwith feedback.
+Try using snapshot mode instead.
+If you wish to continue using the on demand mode, try changing some of the other WFS properties.
+If modifying the different layer properties does not solve your problem and your service does work in snapshot mode, please contact Esri Support with feedback.